 - Ignore childhood friends and family members;

 - Skipping school, skipping meals, skip showers or stop changing clothes;

 - Exhibit anxious behaviour, lack of sleep, depression;

 - Ignore rules and instructions at school or at home,

 - Lie or unable to recall events in their lives;

 - Carrying false ID, one or more cell phone(s);

-- Wear new clothes, shoes or jewellery of unknown origin;
+- Has expensive or new clothes, shoes or jewellery of unknown origin;

-- Spend more money and buy more things such as iPods or video games or receive gifts from a new friend or boyfriend;
+- Spending more money and possessing expensive items like iPods or video games or receive gifts from a new friend or boyfriend;

 - Talk about a modeling or other job contract waiting in another town or city;